sormuras/bach/doc/tool/Tool.md

 # JDK Tools and Where to Find Them

 Java projects can be built using tools the Java Development Kit (JDK) provides.
-Or how to write a Java Scripting program that uses tools as primitives.
+Let's write a Java Scripting tool that uses tools as primitives.

 ## Outline